direktt/direktt-plugin/guides/user-guide/4-wordpress-integration.md

 ### **Tip:**

-> To test, use the Direktt mobile app from the Admin mode\!
+> To test, use the Direktt mobile app from the Admin mode!

 Your Direktt profile page is now securely and seamlessly integrated with your WordPress site and accessible from the Direktt app.